Callisto Protocol Best Weapons & Upgrades [All 7]

 Stun Baton (Image Credits Exputer)

-As for the next weapon, we have the Stun Baton on hand.
+As for the next weapon, I have the Stun Baton on hand.
 It is quite possibly the only melee weapon that you are able to get your hands on, and it will be obtained through the “Outbreak” story chapter whenever you are in the early game.

-The stun baton is quite strong and allows for close combat that can take out enemies with little to no difficulty.
+The stun baton is quite strong and allows for close combat that can remove enemies with little to no difficulty.
 However, since you are in such close range to the enemies, you are quite vulnerable to their attacks, which is where the dodging helps you to evade their attacks and output melee attacks against them in return.

 Upgrades